 The 2003 Topps Pristine collection contains what is widely considered to be the best and most valuable Robinson Cano rookie card.
 While this card is not hard to find, it is not the easiest to get in a high grade.

 The card features a nice chromium finish that came out of a pricey set with multiple complex levels of base cards (common, uncommon, and rare).
-This card does have a few parallels as well (Printing Plates, Refractors, and Gold Refractors).
-There is also a mini card version of this in the set.
+This card also has a few parallels (Printing Plates, Refractors, and Gold Refractors).
+There is also a mini-card version of this in the set.

-The image of Cano is a nice close up of him batting and is a good image for a rookie card.
+The image of Cano is a nice close-up of him batting and is a good image for a rookie card.
 It also has his name is big letters that are easy to see.
-Of all of Cano’s rookie cards, this one will be held up as his most desirable and will hold long-term value the best.
+Of all of Cano’s rookie cards, this one will be his most desirable and long-term value the best.

 Parallels: Refractors /499, Gold Refractors /69, Printing Plate 1/1